 What is a Spinal Fracture?

 As we get older, Osteoporosis causes bones to thin and makes them more susceptible to fractures.
 Fractures caused by osteoporosis most frequently occur in the spine.
 Vertebrae, the bones of the spine, may start to crack If stressed far enough.
-This causes intense pain, loss of strength, and in extreme cases, loss of sensation.
+This causes intense pain (often in the lower back), loss of strength, and in extreme cases, loss of sensation.

 Causes of Spinal Fractures